gdickinson/compilerclass/README.md

 * We continue parsing right to the end, unless we encounter a fatal parsing or lexing error.
 * Type checking is done by reducing everything to primitive types.
 Not the fastest, but the easiest to implement.
+* At some point during code-generation, I seem to have broken the type system a bit.
+The output code should still be semantically valid.